When it's not just the thought that counts

-- Phinda Private Game Reserve is home to both black and white rhino.
-They have not succeeded in protecting their rhino populations from poaching, and have successfully relocated several rhino to Botswana to help increase other rhino populations.
+- Phinda Private Game Reserve is home to both black and white rhinos.
+They have not succeeded in protecting their rhino populations from poaching, and have successfully relocated several rhinos to Botswana to help increase other rhino populations.
 The rhino DNA kits compiled by the research team are crucial in identifying the rhino best suited for the relocation.

-- The research team study the lion prides within Phinda Private Game Reserve very closely in terms of territories, dynamics and genetics.
-This information has enabled the decision-making and planning involved in the recent relocation of lions from Phinda to Akagera National Park in Rwanda, in an effort to reintroduce indigenous wildlife species to Akagera.
+- The research team studied the lion prides within Phinda Private Game Reserve very closely regarding territories, dynamics and genetics.
+This information has enabled the decision-making and planning involved in the recent relocation of lions from Phinda to Akagera National Park in Rwanda, to reintroduce indigenous wildlife species to Akagera.